gbmeow/newrepo/README.md

 ```

 You got it - maybe it took a bit longer over our allocated time of 5 minutes -- but it was not our fault, it was
-all Elastic Beanstalk provisioning the 'dev-env' (it takes time to spin the environment - aren't you glad we did not have
+all Elastic Beanstalk provisioning the 'dev-env' (it can take up to 12 minutes (approx) - to spin the environment)
-to do this manually)

 ### [] Create a file - Dockerrun.aws.json (NOTE: v2 - is for multi-container (more then 1 container))